nabil24a01h-max/Gatekeeper_learn-.NC/README.md

 ## test_plk_model.ipynb file
 It allows to try the pkl file coming from the SVTransfer_v2.ipynb.
 But it does not contain the gatekeeper yet.
+## comparison files (static svm vs Svs transfert)
+2 files (one in the scenario where we have new fault and one in the case where we just want to refine our svms) have been upload in order to compare a static svm with the one we implemented.
 ## GateKeeper (novelty detection)
 ...
 ## Author